Mike Honda: Early life and teaching

 Honda started at Andrew P. Hill High School, and then transferred to and graduated from San Josė High Academy.
 He entered San Josė State University, but interrupted his studies from 1965 to 1967 to serve in the United States Peace Corps in El Salvador, where he learned to speak Spanish.
 He returned to San Jose State, where, in 1968, he received a bachelor's degree in biological sciences and Spanish.
 He earned a master's degree in education from San Jose State in 1974.

-In his 30-year career as an educator, Honda was a science teacher, a principal at two public schools, and a school board member, and he conducted educational research at Stanford University.
+In his 30-year career as an educator, Honda was a science teacher, a principal at two public schools, and a school board member.
+He also conducted educational research at Stanford University.

 Political career

 Teaching and state positions

 In 1971, San Jose Mayor Norman Mineta appointed Honda to the city's Planning Commission.
 In 1981, Honda was elected to the San Jose Unified School Board.
 He was elected to the Santa Clara County Board of Supervisors in 1990, and to the California State Assembly in 1996, where he served until 2001.